SkyCiv Documentation

 • E2 – Eurocode Rebar P

 Figure 13.
-Design Parameters button at the left tab.
+Miscellaneous button at the left tab.

 IV.
 Results

-After clicking the Run Design Check button, your design will produce the results table.
+Your design will produce the results table after clicking the Run Design Check button.
 Each column, except for the last two, represents a design check completed by the Foundation module.
-The values are represented as unity ratios, where anything equal or under 1.0 is a PASS, and anything over 1.0 is a FAIL.
-The last two columns contains the color coded status and the option to access or download the report.
+The values are utility ratios; anything equal to or under 1.0 is a PASS, and anything over 1.0 is a FAIL.
+The last two columns contain the color-coded status and the option to access or download the report in HTML or PDF formats.

 Figure 14.
 Results Output at the left tab.